 Almost 300% better.
 This makes intuitive sense, since considering more

 meaning, should give better results.
 However only the experiment

+proves it.
+And quite resoundingly at that.
 In the image above, OOV means

 out-of-vocabulary tests, i.e., the ones that can’t be tested.
+Even

 leaving these out, the semantic results are twice as good as the

+syntax-based ones.
 This means, on the one hand, that is is certainly

 worthwile to include semantic information in the code representation for

 input to embedders, despite the overhead.
 On the other, to be fair, the

 I’m short on metaphors today, but you get the idea).

 The authors were nice enough to dedicate a section to the potential usage of their tool in downstream tasks, such as error-code misuse detection.
 That is, they don’t just give the tool, but also show you how to integrate it into a complete machine learning toolchain, which is nice for a research paper, where they usually don’t bother and leave it up to the reader to figure that out.
 More interestingly for us, they focused on bug-finding (although not strictly security-focused), and the automatic repair of such code.
 The results gave an accuracy of 76.5%, which as we haven seen throughout the series, is not bad in this context.